 This qualification can help you protect people, property and ultimately your business from the harm a fire can cause.

 This is a replacement qualification for the NEBOSH Fire Safety and Risk Management Certificate.
-If you are studying the previous syllabus, further information can be found here.
+If you are studying the previous syllabus, further information can be found on the NEBOSH website here.

 The NEBOSH Certificate in Fire Safety is ideal for: